gpayments/gp-3ds-requestor-demo/README.md

 * Added example code for multiple back-end languages, now supported are **Java**, **.NET**, **PHP** and **Go**
 * Enhanced result page to show more information and error handling
 * Updated the front-end web-adapter web pages to have better content rendering structure as well as better event handling

+## Disclaimer

+While the sample code examples can be used as a guide for integration purposes, it cannot be fully tested for all production environments and therefore clients should adapt it is to ensure it is suitable before using it for production purposes.

 ## Legal